Twice: Artistry

 Twice is most notable for their consistent employment of "cute" concepts which was further supported by the group's bubblegum pop sound, which was seen as a departure from the usual retro style of music that was seen in their predecessor labelmates and fellow girl groups Wonder Girls and Miss A. The group had come to develop a signature "color pop" sonic style described as a combination of rock, R&B, and hip hop coupled with notable hooks in their music.
 In the group's early years, teen pop represented their discography since teenagers were their target audience.
 Their "cheerful" musical base was employed alongside a colorful style in terms of the members' fashion.
-While they have gained notability for emphasizing their youthful image, Twice has since adopted a more mature style.
+While they have gained notability for emphasizing their youthful image, Twice has since adopted a darker, more mature, and elegant style.
 This was first seen in 2019 with the release of "Fancy" and "Breakthrough", which saw the group perform more sensual choreography for the former while employing a brassier electro-pop sound in the latter.
 They have since experimented with EDM, synth-pop, and retro soul among others in their eighth EP Feel Special; tropical house, Latin pop, and new jack swing in their ninth EP More & More; retro-synth, dance-pop, Japanese city-pop, and contemporary R&B in their second Korean studio album Eyes Wide Open; and disco-pop, reggae-pop, and trap in their third Korean studio album Formula of Love: O+T=<3.
+In addition to the evolution of the group's sound, the members' participation in the creative process has also increased over the years.
+All nine members have been involved in the creation of the group's music, particularly lyrically, the most prolific songwriters of which being Dahyun, Jihyo, and Chaeyoung.

 The group is also known for incorporating modern online culture into their musical releases and their corresponding music videos.
 For instance, their 2016 single "TT" is named after the crying emoticon which was imitated in the group's point choreography, while their 2017 track "Likey" lyrically alludes to Instagram culture and the struggles of maintaining a beautiful social media image.
 In the music video for their 2018 single "What Is Love?", the group referenced several movies including The Princess Diaries, Ghost, La Boum, Pulp Fiction, Romeo + Juliet, Love Letter, La La Land, and Leon: The Professional.